06/08/2017 0 Comments

 One final suggestion for raising a child with a dog.
 Don’t forget to teach your children as they grow up how to properly care for your dog.
 Children don’t fully understand how to play with dogs or care for them.
 Teach them to be gentle and kind to your dog and give gentle loves and affection – your dog will more than return the favour and be gentle in return.

 Enjoy the process of growing your family and good luck.
-For more tips in caring for your dog, be sure to check out our blog, or contact our helpful veterinary staff at Brimley-Lawrence Animal Clinic to set up an appointment today!
+For more tips in caring for your dog, be sure to check out our blog, or contact our helpful veterinary staff at Bellamy-Lawrence Animal Hospital to set up an appointment today!